ArekX/note-me/README.md

   of contents, note links and listing notes from a specific group.
 - **Organize your notes**.
 You can tag your notes, store them in any kind of groups or subgroups making it easy to create an exact structure you want.
 - **Multiple users welcome**.
-NoteMe support any amount of users with different roles, each user has its own space for notes so that everyone on the same NoteMe server can have their own folder structure.
+NoteMe supports multiple users with different roles, each user has its own space for notes so that everyone on the same NoteMe server can have their own folder structure.
 - **Sharing notes**.
 Notes created can be shared internally between users or to